Reasons for divorce. Which is right for us?8 Dec 2021 | Sophie Brand

 Two years of separation with consent

 You will need to show that you have lived separately for a period of at least two years before the submission of your divorce petition, and your former spouse must consent to the divorce.
 If your former spouse does not consent, then you cannot proceed on this basis.

-In some limited circumstances, it is possible to show that you have lived separate lives under the one roof for a period of time.
-In order to satisfy the Court of this you must show that you lead entirely separate lives, for example, you cannot have carried out joint tasks such as washing clothing for each other or eating meals together.
+In some limited circumstances, it is possible to show that you have lived separate lives under one roof for a period of time.
+In order to satisfy the Court of this, you must show that you lead entirely separate lives, for example, you cannot have carried out joint tasks such as washing clothing for each other or eating meals together.

 Five years of separation

 You will need to have lived separate lives for a period of at least five years before the submission of your divorce petition.
 There is no need for your former spouse to consent to this fact.

 Soon, divorcing couples will no longer have to blame one another for the breakdown of their marriage.
 Under new legislation expected to become law on 6 April 2022, amongst other changes, couples will no longer need to rely on one of the 5 facts when applying for a divorce.
 This means they can end their marriage through a ‘no-fault divorce‘ without having to cite blame (or agreeing to be separated for a minimum period of 2 years).
 A long overdue and welcome change!